Best Career Options in Agriculture

 Hydrologists study the structure of water supplies, which is vital to any agricultural operation.
 They monitor and evaluate the impact of agriculture on water quality and research ways to minimize erosion and pollution.

-Hydrologists often complete a master’s degree in geoscience, engineering or earth science with a concentration in hydrology.
+Hydrologists often complete a master’s degree in geoscience, engineering, or earth science, with a specialism in hydrology.

 Veterinarian technicians play a significant role in the agricultural sector by supporting veterinarians as they examine and treat cows, pigs, horses, chickens, and other farm animals.
 Vet techs help to prepare instruments, perform tests, administer medications, and nurse animals.